groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/barcode/jpeg.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Procedures to Generate and Embed a Barcode in JPEG Documents"
+    title: "Steps to generate and embed a barcode in JPEG files"
     content: |
       [GroupDocs.Signature](/signature/net/) facilitates the generation of barcodes in numerous popular formats and their placement on JPEG pages.
 Supporting over 60 barcode types, .NET applications can be effortlessly augmented with barcode signing functionalities by integrating our library.